New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 How does PolicyLayer integrate with agent runtimes?

 At the protocol level — the runtime's MCP client connects to PolicyLayer instead of the upstream server.
 No runtime modifications needed.
-PolicyLayer's gateway runs as a separate process from the agent runtime.
+PolicyLayer's hosted gateway runs entirely separately from the agent runtime.

 FURTHER READING